Is this a show, or a dance, or a party?

 Is there anything I can’t bring into the event?

 Common sense time.
 Drugs, outside food/drink, weapons, pets.
 Your costume may also not have any element of open flame (well, it can, and should but not inside please).
 Prop weapons must be safe.
 Sharp blades and real guns are an obvious no. The real chainsaw with the blade still on…nope.
 If you have questions about this policy please contact us ahead of time.
 We want your props and weapons to be realistic, but must assure that they and you are safe.

 Why are there no will-call tickets?

 We are not doing will-call to quicken the entry process.
-Please print your tickets at home or have them mailed to you.
-We are looking into the mobile option so you can show us the ticket on your phone.
+Please print your tickets at home, show on your phone or have them mailed to you.

 Will there be food available?